Back to rpg

 Intelligence roll

 All skills benefit from being intelligent when the more difficult activities are learnt.
-This is modelled by altering the training point cost depending upon an intelligence check.
+This is modelled by altering the time needed to learn skills depending upon an intelligence check.

 Int check